docsforadobe/after-effects-expression-reference/docs/text/style.md

 ## TextStyle.baselineDirection

+`text.sourceText.style.baselineDirection`

 !!! note
     This functionality was added in After Effects 25.0.

 #### Description

 Returns the Baseline Direction for a Text layer.
-The returned value is a defined string in [BaselineDirectionType]().

 #### Type

-Predefined string as defined in [BaselineDirectionType]().
-One of the following:
+Predefined string.
+One of:

 - `default`
 - `rotated`